ccerv1/website/essays/pluralism_passport.md

 [Here is a write-up](public/images/Towards_a_Pluralism_Passport_Built_from_DeSoc_Legos.pdf) of the findings so far.
 It's a lot of slides, though it's full of colorful dataviz, so you can flick through them pretty fast.

+I've also pushed a public version of the analysis to Gitcoin's FDD repo, availabe [here](https://github.com/Fraud-Detection-and-Defense/gr14-onchain-trustscore-analysis).

 ---

 If you're interested in conducting your own analysis, here are the APIs and some starter queries.